HTTPArchive/almanac.httparchive.org/src/content/en/2020/third-parties.md

 ---
 ## Introduction

 Third-party content is a critical component of most websites today.
-It powers everything: Analytics, live chat, advertising, video sharing and more.
+It powers everything: analytics, live chat, advertising, video sharing and more.
 Third-party content provides value by taking the heavy lifting off of site owners and allows them to focus on their core competencies.

 Many think of third-party content as being JavaScript-based, but the data shows that this is only true for 22% of requests.
 Third-party content comes in all forms, from images (37%) to audio (0.1%).